 The Spokane Police Department will be giving away “The Club”, an auto theft prevention device, for people who have the vehicles (year, make, and model) listed below.
 These are commonly stolen vehicles and by giving out Clubs, Spokane Police hope to prevent vehicle theft in the city.

 Funds for this giveaway program come from the Washington Auto Theft Prevention Authority (WATPA).
-WATPA was created a result of the Washington Legislature’s desire to change trends in car theft.
+WATPA was created as a result of the Washington Legislature’s desire to change trends in car theft.
 The Elizabeth Nowak-Washington Auto Theft Prevention Act was enacted in 2007.
 In addition to changes in the laws dealing with motor vehicle theft, the Act created the Washington Auto Theft Prevention Authority (WATPA) in the Washington Association of Sheriffs and Police Chiefs (WASPC).
 The WATPA account provides grant funds to law enforcement agencies to combat vehicle theft.
 Expenditures from the grant are used for activities related to motor vehicle theft and include education, prevention, and investigation.

 In order to receive a Club you just have to show proof of ownership for one of these vehicles: